Jamaican Callaloo Patty Recipe

 - Cut in vegan butter (I used Earth Balance brand) in the flour, using a pastry cutter or your fingers until the dough is crumbly and looks like bread crumbs.
 Add cold water and mix to form a dough ball, the dough will be much wetter than you are used to but don’t be alarm.
 Cover bowl and transfer to refrigerator for 30 minutes.

-- Preheat oven 400 degrees F. Line a baking sheet with parchment paper and lightly spray or grease with oil.
+- Preheat oven to 400 degrees F. Line a baking sheet with parchment paper and lightly spray or grease with oil.
 Set aside.

 - Transfer patties onto the prepared baking sheet, bake for 25- 30 minutes or until golden brown.